4 Ingredient Flourless Chocolate Soufflé Cakes

 Close up of a bite of chocolate souffle on a teapsoon.

-1. Preheat the oven to 350 degrees and butter 4 4-inch ramekins, then place them on a sheet pan.
+1. Preheat the oven to 350℉ and butter four 4-inch ramekins, then place them on a sheet pan.

 2. Gently melt the butter and chocolate together in a bowl over a double boiler, stirring occasionally.
 You can also melt them in the microwave at half power in 15 second intervals, stirring after each.
 Let cool slightly.